-Pelosi to address impeachment process after Judiciary Committee hearing
+Pelosi calls for Judiciary Committee to proceed with articles of impeachment

-House Speaker Nancy Pelosi will make an announcement Thursday morning on the status of the House impeachment inquiry of President Trump.
+House Speaker Nancy Pelosi Thursday morning urged her colleagues in the House Judiciary Committee to move forward with the impeachment of President Trump.

-Her aides remain tight-lipped on what exactly she might say, but it comes following a heated House Judiciary Committee hearing Wednesday featuring four law professors -- most of them Democrat-invited witnesses who presented arguments for impeachment.
+This comes following a heated House Judiciary Committee hearing Wednesday featuring four law professors -- most of them Democrat-invited witnesses who presented arguments for impeachment.

 LEGAL SCHOLARS CLASH IN HEARING OVER WHETHER TRUMP COMMITTED IMPEACHABLE OFFENSE

+The three professors called upon by the Democratic majority expressed an urgency to impeach the president.

+"If we cannot impeach a president who abuses his office for personal advantage, we no longer live in a democracy—we live in a monarchy, or we live under a dictatorship," Harvard Law professor Noah Feldman said.

-The three professors called upon by Democratic majority expressed an urgency to impeach the president, while the GOP’s witness, Jonathan Turley of George Washington University, warned Democrats not to rush into impeachment, explaining that a stronger foundation was needed to take such a drastic step.
+But the GOP’s witness, Jonathan Turley of George Washington University, warned Democrats not to rush into impeachment, explaining that a stronger foundation was needed to take such a drastic step.

 Turley even accused lawmakers of doing “precisely” what they’re condemning Trump for doing.
 “It’s your abuse of power,” he warned the House should they move to impeach.

 Turley conceded that it was possible Trump had set up an illicit and impeachable quid pro quo -- but he asserted there was simply no evidence in the record to prove the claim.

 At the heart of the case is the allegation that Trump pressured Ukraine to investigate the Bidens for political gain, while using U.S. aid as leverage.
-The records demonstrate that Trump sought that investigation, but Trump maintains there was no quid pro quo and witnesses have not directly linked him to one.
+The records demonstrate that Trump sought that investigation, but Trump maintains there was no quid pro quo for aid and witnesses have not directly linked him to one.

 Rep. Matt Gaetz, R-Fla., cited another reason why Democrats should not move forward with impeachment right now -- the House’s failure to pass vital bills amid the impeachment fight.